Defined Benefit Pension Plan (DB) Canada: How Benefits Are Calculated

 What Happens If You Leave a Defined Benefit Pension Plan Before Retirement?

-• Deferred Pension – Leave your benefit in the plan to start receiving a monthly pension at your normal retirement age, typically 65.
+• Deferred Pension – You may be able to leave your benefit in the pension plan and begin receiving a monthly pension at the plan’s normal retirement age, which is often around age 65 but varies by plan.

 Most DB plans have vesting periods before you are entitled to benefits if you leave the plan.
 Two years is typical.
 If you leave prior to vesting, you will receive your contributions back with interest, but you will lose the employer contributions.